genesiscommunitysuccess/docs/docs/01_getting-started/index.md

 id: introduction
 ---

 Welcome to the Learning area for the Genesis low-code platform.
+Hello, world!